Approved Date – 02/22/2021

-The purpose of this policy is to establish a consistent and effective framework for monitoring, measurement, and analysis of compliance with information security policies, standards, and procedures, as well as the performance and the effectiveness of the Cyber Security Framework (CSF).
-Furthermore, this policy concerns itself with avoidance of legal, statutory, regulatory, or contractual obligation breaches related to information.
+Establish a consistent and effective framework for monitoring, measurement, and analysis of compliance with information security policies, standards, and procedures, as well as the performance and the effectiveness of the Cyber Security Framework (CSF).
+Furthermore, this policy concerns itself with avoidance of legal, statutory, regulatory, or contractual obligation breaches related to information security.

 DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (“OCTO”) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
 This document can be found at: https://code.dccouncil.us/dc/council/code/sections/1-1402.html.

 This policy applies to all District workforce members performing official functions on behalf of the District Government, and/or any District agency/District/entity who receive enterprise services from OCTO.
-In addition, this policy applies to any providers and third-party entities with access to District information, networks, and applications.
+In addition, this policy applies to any provider and third-party entity with access to District information, systems, networks, and applications.

-All District agencies must evaluate the information security performance and the effectiveness of the information security controls.
+All District agencies must evaluate the information security performance and the effectiveness of information security controls.

 All District agencies must determine:

 4.1.1.
 What needs to be monitored and measured, including information security processes and controls.